 It's hard being a new mom (or even an experienced mom to a new baby) and sometimes we do things we know we shouldn't, despite what all the experts say.
-But this is a safe place to share your secrets (PM me)—we'll never tell.
+But this is a safe place to share your secrets -- we won't tell.

 This Week's Secret: